Lsubatin/hana_bq_template/README.md

 # hana_bq_template
 Repository for HANA - BigQuery demo

-This project only makes sense if you have run into my Runbook.
+This project only makes sense if you have run into my Runbook (published internally only).

 If that's not the case and you are looking to connect SAP HANA and Google BigQuery, take a look at this: https://codelabs.developers.google.com/codelabs/sap-hana-connect-to-bigquery and this: